scenarioo/scenarioo/docs/tutorial/Configuration.md

 ### Access Log

-You can enable scenarioo to log all requested REST calls in a special access log, by setting following application properties:
+You can enable Scenarioo to log all requested REST calls in a special access log, by setting following application properties:
      ```
      server.tomcat.accesslog.enabled=true
      server.tomcat.accesslog.directory=<absolute path to log-directory>